flyingoctopus/Mastonaut/README.md

 ## Setup

-- Open the file `userspecific.xcconfig`.
+- Copy the file `userspecific.template.xcconfig` to `userspecific.xcconfig`, and open that file.

 - Set `MASTONAUT_BUNDLE_ID_BASE` to a bundle ID for the app that works with your Apple ID.